ryucc/cs767-hw2/README.md

  3. The added Energy function for the last point is more complex.
 It interacts back to the first and second point.

 ##Results:
-When first used, the internal energy was donminating.
+- When first used, the internal energy was donminating.
 I had to fix alpha and beta to a very small value.

-A good alpha and beta is about the value of the gradient of the gradient of the image, divided by your average edge length on the snake.
+- A good alpha and beta is about the value of the *average gradient of the gradient of the image*, divided by your *average edge length* on the snake.
 Because you have square terms, the change in internal energy when moving a vertax is about the edge length.